Kaia Gerber Wears Nothing But Thigh-High Boots In Steamy Post Celebrating Her 19th Birthday

 Kaia Gerber almost stripped down to her birthday suit to celebrate turning 19.

 The model and daughter of industry legend Cindy Crawford took to Instagram to share a racy post — which can be seen here — in which she reclined on the ground wearing only a pair of thigh-high boots.
-As she model shot the camera a seductive look, the freshly turned 19-year-old draped her arm on the ground and held another in front on her chest.
+As she shot the camera a seductive look, the freshly turned 19-year-old draped her arm on the ground and held another in front of her chest.
 Combined with a strategically placed image of a star, the model did just enough to stay within the social media site’s strict rules against overt nudity while still posing topless and bottomless.

-The revealing shot attracted some viral attention, racking up more than 350,000 likes and scores of well-wishes and compliments the teenage model’s followers.
+The revealing shot attracted some viral attention, racking up more than 350,000 likes and scores of well-wishes and compliments from the teenage model’s followers.

 “Forever beautiful babe.
 Always wishing you goodness,” wrote one well-wisher.